 Sumoto Castle Ruins

-Sumoto Castle Ruins (洲本城, Sumoto-jo) sit high atop Mount Mikuma on Awaji Island, offering stunning views of the sea, the town of Sumoto, and even as far as Wakayama and Kansai Airport.
-Although the original castle was dismantled in the Edo Period, many of the stone walls and pathways remain.
-The walk up to the ruins is peaceful, surrounded by nature and panoramic scenery, making it a great spot for a stroll and a view.
+Sumoto Castle Ruins (洲本城, Sumoto-jo) are perched high on Mount Mikuma, offering breathtaking views of the surrounding landscape, including the sea, the town of Sumoto, and distant sights such as Wakayama and Kansai Airport.
+While the original castle was dismantled during the Edo Period, much of the stone walls and pathways have been preserved, providing a glimpse into the past.
+The peaceful walk up to the ruins takes visitors through lush nature and panoramic vistas, making it a perfect spot for a leisurely stroll and to enjoy stunning views.

-The castle was first built in 1526 by Atagi Haruoki and later expanded by Toyotomi Hideyoshi’s commanders to protect Osaka.
-Though it served as a military fort for a short time, its role in Japan's feudal history was important.
-At the mountain’s base is the Awajishima Museum, which showcases artifacts from the castle’s past.
-In 1928, a concrete keep was added—Japan’s oldest reconstructed keep—though it's more symbolic than authentic.
+Built in 1526 by Atagi Haruoki, Sumoto Castle was later expanded by commanders under Toyotomi Hideyoshi to defend Osaka.
+Though its role as a military fort was brief, the castle played an important part in Japan’s feudal history.
+At the base of the mountain, visitors can explore the Awajishima Museum, which displays a range of historical artifacts from the castle’s past.
+In 1928, a concrete keep was added, making it Japan’s oldest reconstructed keep, though it is more of a symbolic structure than an authentic reproduction.

 Hours and Fees